CardDAO/truco/README.md

 Game Engine responsability is to ensure a valid game play and define a winner using an standard interface (ERC-3333) that matches can consume.

-This first implementation enable to bet on 2 player truco matches using Trucoins (ERC-20) and Sould Bound Token award for match winner.
+This first implementation enable to bet on 2 player truco matches using Trucoins (ERC-20) and Soul Bound Token award for match winner.

 Check the [documentation](/protocol)